awsdocs/aws-toolkit-vs-code-user-guide/doc_source/deploy-serverless-app.md

 # Deploying a Serverless Application with the AWS Toolkit for Visual Studio Code<a name="deploy-serverless-app"></a>

-This example shows how to deploy the serverless application created in the previous topic to AWS using the AWS Toolkit for Visual Studio Code\.
+This example shows how to deploy the serverless application that was created in the previous topic \([Creating a Serverless Application](create-sam.md)\) to AWS using the AWS Toolkit for Visual Studio Code\.

 ## Prerequisites<a name="deploy-sam-prereq"></a>

-\(In addition to those specified in the [Getting Started prerequisites](setup-toolkit.md#setup-prereq)\.\)
++ If you haven't already done so, satisfy the prerequisites specified in [Installing the Toolkit for VS Code](setup-toolkit.md#setup-prereq)\.
-+ The Amazon S3 bucket name that you choose must be unique\.
++ Be sure to choose a globally unique Amazon S3 bucket name\.
-+ The AWS credentials that you configured in [Setting Up Your AWS Credentials](setup-credentials.md) must include appropriate read/write access to the following services: Amazon S3, AWS CloudFormation, AWS Lambda, Amazon API Gateway\.
++ For the AWS credentials that you configured in [Setting Up Your AWS Credentials](setup-credentials.md), include the appropriate read/write access to the following services: Amazon S3, AWS CloudFormation, AWS Lambda, and Amazon API Gateway\.

 ## Deploy a Serverless Application<a name="deploy-sam-proc"></a>